Skip to main content

 Sarah: As my cycling distances were increasing, I reached out to cycling groups and found the process very frustrating.
 I wanted to find people to ride with and to have more experienced cyclists mentor me but the messages I received were that my bike didn’t fit the requirements of the group, I wasn’t fast enough for the group rides and could simply be just a bit too old to keep up.
 I didn’t fit the demographic.

-When I had the opportunity to apply to be a Liv Ambassador, I mentioned to my friend Rose McDonald that I wanted to start a group for senior women and she jumped onboard right away.
-I wanted the cycling club to be welcoming without a lot of restrictions.
+When I had the opportunity to apply to be a Liv Ambassador, I mentioned to my friend Rose McDonald that I wanted to start a group for senior women and she jumped onboard right away as co-founder.
+We wanted the cycling club to be welcoming without a lot of restrictions.
 A woman could ride any style of bike, the pace would be an easy social pace and only when the group got stronger would the pace increase.

 Early on, I learned if I said the rides would be 15-20 km long many women doubted, they could do that but when I said the rides would be around 45 minutes to an hour everyone immediately said they could do it.
 It showed me that we, as senior women, can put up unnecessary barriers for ourselves.